vekatze/neut/book/src/basis.md

 }
 ```

-The first thing to note here is that every module is marked as "main" or "library" when running compilation.
+The first thing to note here is that every module is marked as "main" or "library" during compilation.
 The main module is the module in which `neut build` is executed.
 Library modules are all the other modules that are necessary for compilation.

 All the occurrences of `this` in the main module are kept intact during compilation.
 Thus, the resulting assembly file contains symbols like `this.foo.bar`.